proot-me/blog/drafts/writing_tests.md

 date: 2020-01-07
 ---

-# Adding a New Test
+# Writing Tests for PRoot / CARE

 The testsuite needs lots of love, but for now, here are some steps to add a new test.